 Import CryptoCompare Data to Google Sheets

-CryptoCompare provides streaming pricing data for cryptocurrencies.
+CryptoCompare provides streaming pricing data for cryptocurrencies along with a plethora of other blockchain-relevant data.
 In this guide, we’ll walk through how to pull cryptocurrency data from the CryptoCompare API directly into Google Sheets, using the API Connector add-on for Sheets.
 We’ll first get an API key from CryptoCompare, and then set up a request to pull in cryptocurrency exchange rate details to your spreadsheet.

 - Part 1: Get your CryptoCompare API Key